 - You disturbed or provoked the dog.

 Once the dog owner’s liability is established, you are entitled to a full array of damages for injuries resulting from a bite.
 They include:

+Homeowners’ insurance policies generally cover liability for injuries caused by dog bites, though some policies exclude coverage for dangerous breeds.
 If you are injured in an attack by a dog or other animal, your first step, after necessary medical treatment, should be to try to ascertain who the owner is.
 You should then seek advice from an attorney skilled in dog bite cases.
 At Massengill, Caldwell & Coughlin, P.C., we understand Tennessee’s dog bite laws and will work hard to achieve the best possible outcome in your case.
 We have served the Tri-Cities area of Bristol, Kingsport and Johnson City since 1909.
-For a free consultation, call us today at 423-797-6022 or contact us online.
+For a free consultation, call us today at [ln::phone] or contact us online.